hector-sanchez/bonobos-exercise/store-api/README.md

 * There is almost zero validation or checks.
 Failing to provide a file or providing an invalid file, will crash the import.
 More on this below.

+* I suffered formatting issues with the import files.
+I had to work on them to get them to be true .csv files.
+I am not sure why.
+So, in order to run a successful import, you'll need to download the files at the root of this repo and use them for the import.